bilal-chughtai/cuplc_site/_pages/home.md

     Comps are super chill and give you a taste of competitive powerlifting.
     We'll give you three attempts to max out your squat, bench and deadlift.
-    Everyone is welcome: the minimum strength standards are 25kg in each lift.\n\n\n The comp is on the 20th of June, enter using the link below.
-First come, first served."
+    Everyone is welcome: the minimum strength standards are 25kg in each lift.\n\n\n The comp is on the 20th of June, read more below"
     url: "/posts/novice-comp-june-2025"
     btn_label: "Read more"
     btn_class: "btn--primary"